 A qualifying year is any tax year in which you:

+For 2026/27, the LEL is £129/week, making the threshold approximately £6,708 of qualifying earnings or equivalent contributions across the year.
 You do not need to work a full year.
 You do not need to contribute for 52 weeks consecutively.
-You just need to meet the 8-week threshold.
+You just need to meet the LEL threshold across the tax year.

 For an expat working abroad, the most common sources of qualifying years are: